 RPCIC is required under the RSSL to contribute to the plan at an actuarially determined rate adopted annually by the Comptroller.
-The average contribution rate for ERS for the fiscal year ended March 31, 2015 was approximately 20.1% of payroll.
-RPCIC contributed \$20,515 to the plan in the fiscal year 2016.
+The average contribution rate for ERS for the fiscal year ended March 31, 2016 was approximately 18.2% of payroll.
+RPCIC contributed \$19,588 and \$20,515 to the plan in the fiscal year 2017 and 2016, respectively.